-Consistent with the mission of the University, the Bay Path Core Curriculum provides a coherent and substantive educational basis for students to “become confident and resourceful contributors to an increasingly interdependent world.”
-The Core provides a unique signature curriculum to foster development of the whole person, grounded in the arts and sciences with a focus on academic skills and experiences that are translatable to success in the 21st Century workplace.
+Consistent with the mission of the University, the Bay Path Core Curriculum provides undergraduate students a coherent and substantive educational basis to “become confident and resourceful contributors to an increasingly interdependent world.”
+The Core provides a curriculum to foster development of the whole person, grounded in the arts and sciences with a focus on academic skills and experiences that are translatable to success in meeting the demands of the workplace.
 Through their active participation in this curriculum, Bay Path University students will come to understand their own potential as forces for positive change, be able to inquire critically, solve problems creatively and collaboratively, make decisions ethically, and communicate effectively.

 The comprehensive Bay Path educational experience, which consists of the Core and major field(s) of study, has been crafted to ensure that each student will be prepared to live a fulfilling, ethical life, to attain a personally satisfying and productive career and to become a confident and resourceful contributor to the global community in which they reside.